mysrcs/wruby/posts/suckless.md

 We'll see how things go.
 So far I'm enjoying my time with a much simpler desktop and the "forced" push towards getting better with C is an added bonus.
 I still love Alpine, but Void is slowly winning me over...

-## Refs

-1. I find this to be the best way to learn new things.
+[^1]: I find this to be the best way to learn new things.
 Reading technical books are helpful, but concepts never stick with me unless I am forced to implement them.
-2. This is a joke.
+[^2]: This is a joke.
 Alpine is certainly not for everyone.
 There are many more "fully featured" distros available and everyone should use what they enjoy!
 Try not to take my blog posts so seriously...